Georg Klein (composer): Artistic Practice

-Klein's artistic practice incorporates sound, video, text, and photography.
-His installations and interventions in public spaces integrate visual, acoustic, situational, and political concepts.
-Some installations incorporate visitor involvement through interactive or participatory means.
+Klein's artistic practice uses sound, video, text, and photography.
+His installations and interventions— particularly those in public spaces— integrate visual, acoustic, situational, and political concepts.
+These installations often incorporate visitor involvement, either through interactive or participatory means.

-Klein's work engages with sites and situations, emphasizing their contradictions.
-His work explores themes of borders and their transgression in psychological and political spaces.
-His projects explore transborder audio-visual communication spaces and address perceptions of boundaries between art and reality.
-He employs strategies of artistic fabrication in works that create uncertainty for audiences.
+Klein's work focuses on the relationship between specific sites and social or political contradictions.
+A recurring theme in his practice is the concept of borders, which he explores through both psychological and public lenses.
+His projects often use audio-visual elements and artistic fabrication to examine the boundaries between art and reality, aiming to encourage audience reflection on these themes.

 In recent years, the artistic debate on power in politics and the economy has been a focus of Klein's artistic and curatorial work.
+His work in both physical space and public media has provoked reactions from the public and the press.

+Art critic Sabine Sanio points out the interest of Klein on social reality and urban space, noting that Klein prioritizes auditory elements within site-specific contexts.